onedata/onedata-errors/README.md

 # (optional) List of arguments used in description and returned in error details
 args:
-  - name: token          # May be referenced in description
+  # May be referenced in description
+  - name: token
-    type: Token          # Argument type
+    # Argument type (see Type System for available types)
+    type: TokenType
-    nullable: false      # (optional, defaults to False) Specifies if argument can be null/missing
+    # (optional, defaults to false) Specifies if argument can be null/missing
+    nullable: false
+    # (optional) Text to show in description when value is null/missing
+    print_if_null: no details available

 # (required) Human-readable error description with {argName} placeholders
 description: >-